 My octogenarian mother can’t seem to embrace this new media stuff, shaking her head disapprovingly as I tweet away on Twitter and her younger grandchildren text not-so-moderately on their smartphones.
-To my Mom, the Internet and social media (“that ‘Face’ thing on the computer,” as she calls it) is to print media what television and motion pictures were to radio and Vaudeville before it.
+To my Mom, the Internet and social media (“that ‘Face’ thing on the computer,” as she calls it) are to print media what television and motion pictures were to radio and Vaudeville before it.
 Technology advances.
 Blockbuster video stores are closing all around us.
 As automobile visionary Henry Ford once said, “If I’d have asked people what they’d wanted, they would’ve said, ‘a faster horse.’”

-This isn’t my mother’s – or your – media company.
+This isn’t our mother’s media company.
 Grow digitally and prosper.
 Print is still king, but the digital arena is the fastest growing advertising segment.
-Read my feature story on page 12 for more about social media and how printing firms are capitalizing on it.
-In the same way, the Printing News, Quick Printing, and Wide-Format Imaging brands continue to build and reinforce our online graphic arts community using social media tools such as Facebook, LinkedIn, and Twitter.
-(Editor’s note: I’m intentionally not italicizing these brand names because they’ve evolved into so much more than the titles of magazines.)
+Read our feature story for more about social media and how printing firms are capitalizing on it.
+In the same way, the Printing News, Quick Printing and Wide Format Imaging brands continue to build and reinforce our online graphic arts community using social media tools such as Facebook, LinkedIn and Twitter.
+(Editor’s note: I’m not italicizing these brand names intentionally because they’ve evolved into so much more than the titles of magazines.)

 Sports analogies apply

 Street-thug-turned boxer Mike Tyson said something rather profound that applies to printing and publishing: “Everyone has a plan, until they get punched in the face.”
 You know, I know, we know how tough this business can be, even as the U.S. economy shows some stronger vital signs.
 A marketing executive at one of the major printing press manufacturers put things in perspective a few weeks ago.
-After taking dire actions such as work furloughs and layoffs, printing companies first need to bring back employees, reinstitute overtime, and see an increase in job orders.
+After taking dire actions such as work furloughs and layoffs, printing companies first need to bring back employees, reinstitute overtime and see an increase in job orders.
 Only then will they begin to think about (maybe) investing in some new capital equipment.

 Last month, I cited the phoenix-like drama of the original R.R.
 Donnelley.
 In a similar manner, the Cygnus star is rising.
 The company has emerged strongly from its forced Chapter 11 bankruptcy protection filing in late 2009.
 After only 49 days, it brought on board former Penton executive John French as CEO.
 Last June, French wooed digital media veteran Tom Kohn, creating a new EVP position for the one-time strategic consultant to the Associated Press who also ran USAToday.com and did a stint at AOL.
 Cygnus is heading in the right direction; the people at the reins, especially publisher Kelley Holmes, have the necessary vision in the business-to-business space.
-Kudos to her for realizing the vision she has been nurturing internally within the company for more than a year.
+Kudos to her for realizing the vision she has been nurturing internally within the company for more than year.

 Printers, we want to hear your stories because we are committed to telling them better than ever – in print, online, on video, whatever it takes.
-Breaking daily news, industry blogs, educational webinars, and a host of other multimedia functionality: We’ve got it all, and we’re going to use it all for your benefit.
+Breaking daily news, industry blogs, educational webinars and a host of other multimedia functionality: We’ve got it all, and we’re going to use it all for your benefit.
 When you have a few moments, please check out what we have for you online at www.MyPrintResource.com.